PatrickKyei/PatrickKyei/README.md

 - I’m currently learning **Front End Frameworks**

-- I’m looking to assist you with [career opportunities](https://skillembassy.com "career opportunities")
+- I’m looking to assist you with [skills and growth opportunities](https://skillembassy.com "career opportunities")

 - 👨‍💻 All of my projects are available at my [github repo](https://github.com/PatrickKyei "github repo")